CDCgov/ixa/src/debugger-commands.md

 - **`breakpoint set <t>]`**

-  Set a breakpoint a given time
+  Set a breakpoint at a given time

   Example: `breakpoint set 4.0`